-On the retail landscape, we are seeing evolving trends on consumer behaviors, competition and effect of technology.
+On the retail landscape, there are evolving trends on consumer behaviors, competition and effect of technology.
 Customer behavior is moving towards experiences over products and services.
 Through accessing global digital and social channels, consumers are looking for a modern lifestyle offering seamless experiences with strong digital aspects.
+Contracting consumer spending combined with increased competition and structural changes (including e-commerce) contributed to a decrease in retail sales of about 4%, which in turn impact tenant's affordability ratios and rental levels, pressuring valuations.

-To compete in such an experience-oriented technology centric marketplace, Majid Al Futtaim continues to invest in its technological, analytical and digital capabilities, and forming strategic partnerships to deliver "last mile" solutions and enhance its seamless and integrated omnichannel offering.
+Majid Al Futtaim continued to respond to customers' needs through shifts in experiential offerings, such as increased focus on F&B, leisure & entertainment and enhancing its digital presence.
+To this end, the Company is progressing on its investments in technological, analytical and digital capabilities, and forming strategic partnerships to enhance its seamless and integrated omnichannel offering.